 Primary Users: Patient Groups, Research Sponsors, Investigators, CROs, Research Coordinators and Sites

-The following tools were developed by CTTI’s Patient Groups & Clinical Trials Project to assist research sponsors in assessing patient groups as potential partners in research and development, and to support patient groups in making their relevant assets and expertise transparent to sponsors.
+The following tools were developed by CTTI’s Patient Group Engagement Project to assist research sponsors in assessing patient groups as potential partners in research and development, and to support patient groups in making their relevant assets and expertise transparent to sponsors.
 These tools, which are included in the appendices of the recommendations document, are available below in editable formats that may be customized to meet your organizational or project needs.

 Tool 1.
 PG Organizational Expertise and Assets Evaluation Tool (Excel)